Urolithiasis Surgeries

 Sorokin Nikolay Ivanovich

-Head of the urology department, urologist
+Head of the urology department, urologist, oncologist, oncosurgeon, doctor of medical sciences, professor

 Experience: 24 years